Agentic Workflows

 Agentic workflows extend efficiency gains by delivering extensive, scalable, and autonomous process support.
 Let’s take a look at what it looks like from an enterprise standpoint:

-1. Next level Accuracy
+1. Next level of Accuracy

 Agentic workflows ensure that discrepancies are identified and addressed right away, either by an AI agent within the workflow itself or by triggering human-in-the-loop processes to surface exceptions for human review and input.